grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 Nothing happened.

-"No-go Hemi," Shakes said with some kind of doomed resolve reflecting in his voice.
+"No-go, Hemi," Shakes said with some kind of doomed resolve reflecting in his voice.
 "We must have cracked the ballast tanks.
 The blow ain't doin' crap.
 I think we're done here."

 That was when the mine detonated.
 Far too close to the _Gnat_ for safety.
 The little boat shook to its timbers, and rolled over on its side as the shock wave grabbed the _Gnat_'s small sail and yanked on it.
-The sound was so loud that it rang Shakes' and Hemi's ears.
-Whatever small cracks that had opened in the seams before now split wide and freezing black water poured in.
+The sound was so loud that it rang Shakes's and Hemi's ears.
+Whatever small cracks had opened in the seams before now split wide, and freezing black water poured in.
 The power blinked and went out.

 Hemi felt his way forward in the blackness, climbing over the engine.
 He found Shakes by feel.
 Shakes was laying against the sonar equipment on the side wall that was now the floor, in half a meter of water that was rising quickly.